What to do if the unthinkable happens on your next trip

 Your non-refundable fare goes down in price after you buy it

-Many airlines will give you a voucher, good for travel on a flight within the next year, in the amount of the fare difference.
+Many airlines will give you a voucher, good for travel on a flight within a year from the original date, in the amount of the fare difference.

-Only thing is, some airlines charge up to $150 (more for international tickets) in an "administrative" fee to reissue your ticket at the lower fare.
+Only thing is, some airlines charge up to $200 on a domestic airfare (more for international tickets) in an "administrative" fee to reissue your ticket at the lower fare.
 But the good news is that some don't.
 Last we checked, JetBlue, Alaska, and Southwest will issue a credit voucher without deducting a fee.
-Continental, Delta, United and American charge the usual fees, anywhere from $150 to $250 depending on the destination.
+And some airfares (especially "consolidator" airfares) are totally non-refundable.

 But even those airlines whose official policy is to deduct a fee sometimes waive it.
 So if you don't like the first answer you get, try again and perhaps you'll get the full amount.